Jeanne Manford: Honors and legacy

 In June 1991, Manford was grand marshal of New York City's Gay Pride March.

 In 1993, she was the grand marshal of the first pride parade in Queens, New York.

 In February 2013, it was announced that President Barack Obama was to honor Manford posthumously with the 2012 Presidential Citizens Medal, the second highest civilian award given by the United States, for her work in co-founding PFLAG and ongoing years of LGBT advocacy.
 She was one of 18 Americans selected to receive the award from more than 6000 nominations.
-It recognizes "exemplary deeds of service for their country and their fellow citizens," from more than 6000 nominations.
+It recognizes "exemplary deeds of service for their country and their fellow citizens".
 On February 15, 2013, Manford's daughter, Suzanne Manford Swan, accepted the award on her behalf at a White House ceremony at which Obama said: "These folks participate, they get involved, they have a point of view.
 They don't just wait for somebody else to do something, they go out there and do it, and they join and they become part of groups and they mobilize and they organize."
 The President described the founding of PFLAG and continued: "This was back in 1972.
 There was a lot of hate, a lot of vitriol toward gays and lesbians and anyone who supported them.
-But instead, she wrote to the local newspaper and took to the streets with a simple message: No matter who her son was — no matter who he loved — she loved him, and wouldn't put up with this kind of nonsense."
+But instead, she wrote to the local newspaper and took to the streets with a simple message: No matter who her son was — no matter who he loved — she loved him, and wouldn't put up with this kind of nonsense".
 He said "that simple act" provided the impetus for a national organization "that has given so much support to parents and families and friends, and helped to change this country".

-On April 26, 2014, 171st Street between 33rd and 35th Avenues in the Flushing neighborhood of Queens, New York was named "Jeanne, Jules, Morty Manford PFLAG Way".
+On April 26, 2014, 171st Street between 33rd and 35th Avenues in the Flushing neighborhood of Queens, New York, was named "Jeanne, Jules, Morty Manford PFLAG Way".

 On May 20, 2017, the US Post Office-Jackson Heights Station was dedicated to Jeanne and Jules Manford.

 In June 2019, Manford was one of the inaugural fifty American "pioneers, trailblazers, and heroes" inducted on the National LGBTQ Wall of Honor within the Stonewall National Monument (SNM) in New York City’s Stonewall Inn.
 The SNM is the first U.S. national monument dedicated to LGBTQ rights and history, and the wall's unveiling was timed to take place during the 50th anniversary of the Stonewall riots.

 Season 1, episode 6 of the podcast Making Gay History is about Manford and her son Morty, and season 3, episode 11 of that podcast is solely about Morty.
-She has spoken concerning her son and the foundation of PFLAG on the podcast All Gay Long.
+She has spoken concerning her son and the founding of PFLAG on the podcast All Gay Long.